afzallakdawala/d3-pie-chart/README.md

 Easy to use:

+Contains all files: d3.js, piechart library, jquery, piechart tool tip.
-Update your variable in index.html with yours variable and chart is ready for display
+Update your variable in index.html with yours variable and chart is ready for display.